mikenhu/helsinki-hsl-clock/README.md

 ![Demo GIF](photos/demo.gif)

-The project calls to Helsinki Region Transport (HSL) which uses GTFS Realtime feeds.
+The project requests to Helsinki Region Transport (HSL) which uses GTFS Realtime feeds.
 If you are not living in Finland, I believe you can adapt this repo to other GTFS feeds with minor modifications.

 If you're interested in controlling this clock with Home Assistant, I include my HA configuration here as well.